rtm516/GeyserMC-wiki/Setup.md

 Bedrock clients will join through Geyser and it will handle all the packet translations.
 There are four different versions of Geyser: Geyser for Bukkit (works on derivatives such as Spigot and Paper), Geyser for BungeeCord (also works on Waterfall), Geyser for Velocity, and Geyser Standalone.
-The first three versions run as plugins, and can be installed directly onto the server.
+The first three versions run as plugins and can be installed directly onto the server.
 The standalone version can be used in a similar way, except you run it separately.

 If you are running a server, it is highly recommended you use one of the plugin versions, and if you want to join a server that does not have Geyser installed, you can run the standalone version.
+If you use Pterodactyl Panel we have an egg for standalone, please see [here](FAQ#can-i-use-geyser-with-pterodactyl-panel) for more information.

 If you're still having problems with Geyser not working or giving you an "Unable to connect to world" error, see the [Common Issues](Common-Issues) page.\
 For more information, take a look at the [Understanding the Config](Understanding-the-Config) page, and the [FAQ](FAQ) page.\